vmware-archive/cascade/README.md

 Led#(4) led();

 // This instantiaton will expose a target-specific pci connection.
 The __std="pci"
-// annotation is used to invoke special behavior in your compiler, and as above, the
+// annotation is used to invoke special behavior in your compiler.
+As above, the
 // __target="my_backend" annotation overrides the value you placed on the root. module Pci();
   // ...